abdonasser-en/Learn-pytorch/README.md

 But wait, what is Cuda ? :astonished:

-> CUDA is indeed NVIDIA's programming interface that enables the use of GPUs for numerical computing.
+>:bulb: CUDA is indeed NVIDIA's programming interface that enables the use of GPUs for numerical computing.
 By utilizing CUDA, PyTorch can offload computationally intensive operations from the CPU to the GPU, taking advantage of the parallel processing capabilities of the GPU.

-To setting up cuda with PyTorch please refer to [NoteBook](codes/pytorch_set_gpu.ipynb)
+:gear: To set up CUDA with PyTorch, please refer to this [NoteBook](codes/pytorch_set_gpu.ipynb).

+If you have a GPU other than NVIDIA, such as an AMD GPU, please consult the PyTorch [documentation](https://pytorch.org/get-started/locally/) for instructions on setting up PyTorch :gear:.